Coding-Koala222/Import-Levels-To-SD-Card/README.md

 # Import-Levels-To-SD-Card
 A powershell application for use with HerobrineTV's SMM1-Level-Downloader

+## Note: Only WindowsOS is supported at this time

 # What is this?
 ImportLevelsToSDCard.ps1 is a small powershell application meant to make transferring downloaded levels from SMM1-Level-Downloader to an SD card easier.